raghavrajmittal/MagicPalette/README.md

-# Paintbrush-Iridescence
+# Magic-Palette
 Orchestrate art like never before!
+Wave your wand (in this case, a toothbrush or a bottle) in the air to paint on your digital canvas!